 But what’s the big deal about orange yolks?

 A few things factor into the making of an orange yolk: xanthophylls, omega-3 fatty acids, and meats.

 Carotenoids are natural plant pigments found in many fruits and vegetables.
 It’s often thought that beta-carotene, one of the more well-known carotenoids, is responsible for giving yolks the orange pigment that people associate with carrots.

 The carotenoids that cause deeper yolk coloring are xanthophylls, which are more readily absorbed in the yolks.
 (Lutein is one such xanthophyll, and a lot of lutein means a lot more orange.)

-Omega-3 fatty acids are highly concentrated in flax seeds and sea kelp, which are both important components of my homemade whole grain chicken feed.
+They’re also found in flax seeds and sea kelp, which are both important components of my homemade whole-grain chicken feed.

-And did you know that chickens are not meant to be vegetarian, no matter what your premium carton of organic/grain-fed/cage-free eggs tells you?
+Did you know that chickens are not meant to be vegetarian, no matter what your premium carton of organic/grain-fed/cage-free eggs tells you?

 Chickens are omnivores by nature and their healthiest diets include meats, such as mealworms, beetles, grasshoppers, grubs, and whatever creepy-crawly they can pull out of the ground.
 I’ve even heard of chickens attacking and feeding on small rodents and snakes!

 And yes, you can even feed your chickens the leftover cooked chicken from last night’s dinner (no matter how wrong that may sound).
 It’s good for them, and won’t turn them cannibalistic.